Alain-Fournier: Biography

 The same year, Henri finally found Yvonne's trail again, as Jacques Rivière's younger brother Marc was studying medicine in Rochefort, the town where her family lived.
-Marc was in the know since Henri and him had met in 1907, and he brought it up when he was introduced to Yvonne's younger sister.
+Marc was in the know since he and Henri had met in 1907, and he brought it up when he was introduced to Yvonne's younger sister.
 Henri and Yvonne were then able to meet again for a couple days, as she was visiting her family.
 She introduced him to her mother, her sister and her children, and they could talk about their first encounter and what it meant to them.
 Henri also showed her a letter he wrote for her the previous year, expressing his love and faithfulness and telling her that his then upcoming novel, "Le Grand Meaulnes" was all about her.

 In 1914, Alain-Fournier started to work on a second novel, Colombe Blanchet, but this remained unfinished when he had to join the Army as a lieutenant that August.
 He died fighting near Vaux-lès-Palameix (Meuse) one month later, on 22 September 1914.
 His body remained unidentified until 1991, at which time he was buried in the cemetery of Saint-Remy-la-Calonne.
 According to some sources, the patrol which Alain-Fournier was part of received the order to "shoot at German soldiers encountered unexpectedly and who were stretcher-bearers"; the patrol obeyed, which the Germans would have considered a violation of international conventions.
-According to Gerd Krumeich, professor at the University of Düsseldorf, it is correct that Alain-Fournier's patrol attacked a German ambulance, but it is difficult to establish the precise facts.
+According to Gerd Krumeich, professor at the University of Düsseldorf, it is correct that Alain-Fournier's patrol attacked a German ambulance, but it is difficult to establish the facts.

 Most of the writing of Alain-Fournier was published posthumously: Miracles (a volume of poems and essays) in 1924, his correspondence with Jacques Rivière in 1926 and his letters to his family in 1930.
 His notes and sketches for Colombe Blanchet have also been published.